arthurvarin/NodeJSCourse/NodeTP4/README.md

 This readme will teach you everything you need to know about this program

 ## Installation
-You simply have to open your node.js prompt and launch : **node index.js**

-Then type on your url : **localhost:1337/**
+You have to compile and upload the code **ECGproject.c** onto your xm1000 by executing the command _sudo make ECGproject.upload TARGET=xm1000_

+Then you can launch the program by executing the command _sudo make login TARGET=xm1000_

+If you want a more visual experience you can upload the program **ECGprojectVisual.c** instead

 ## Usage
-To make this program work you shoud add **hello/your name here** to the url and see what happens !

-Enter the name of the developper to get a suprise (His name is Arthur)

-**For example:**

-_hello/Max_ should give you "Hello Max"

-_hello/Arthur_ should give you "Hello my name is Arthur, I live in Paris and I can see the eiffel tower from my window"
+The program will give you an emulation of an ECG output by reproducing the signal PQRST

+The cardiac frequency is proportionnal to the luminosity measured by the sensor, approach a light source from the sensor to increase the cardiac frequency.

+If the patient goes into bradycardy (low bpm) the blue led will light up, if the patient goes into tachycardie (high bpm) the red led will light up.

+## Upload to Ubidots

+You can upload values to the ubidots platform by calling **IssueUpload** and giving the _variable name_ as first argument and the _variable value_ as the second argument

+Execute the command _python IssueUpload tachy 130_ for example

 ## Developpers
-This program has been developped by _Arthur Varin_
+This program has been developped by _Arthur Varin_ and _Nassim Chouf_